-On 26 November 2013 CWB - formerly the Canadian Wheat Board announced that it had reached an agreement to purchase the grain handling and port terminal assets of Soumat Inc., a division of Torontobased Upper Lakes Group Inc. This marked the company's first material acquisition since the federal government removed its monopoly over the sale of wheat and barley, and directed its reorganization in 2012.27
+On 26 November 2013 CWB - formerly the Canadian Wheat Board - announced that it had reached an agreement to purchase the grain handling and port terminal assets of Soumat Inc., a division of Toronto-based Upper Lakes Group Inc. This marked the company's first material acquisition since the federal government removed its monopoly over the sale of wheat and barley, and directed its reorganization in 2012.24

 In specific terms, the acquisition encompassed three commercial entities: Mission Terminal Inc., Les Élévateurs des Trois-Rivières Ltée, and Services Maritimes Laviolette Inc. These commercial concerns would provide CWB with port facilities in Thunder Bay, Ontario, and Trois-Rivières, Quebec, along with a dock-services business in Trois-Rivières.
-This transaction denoted an important step in the process of transitioning itself into a private business.28 In strategic terms, the acquisition provided for a vertical integration of the company, bolstering its east-coast presence as well as its ability to service offshore customers.
+This transaction denoted an important step in the process of transitioning itself into a private business.25 In strategic terms, the acquisition provided for a vertical integration of the company, bolstering its east-coast presence as well as its ability to service offshore customers.
 In equal measure, it also allowed CWB to cement its long-standing relationships with all three companies, as well as the producer-car shippers integral to their operations.

-Mission Terminal Inc. (MTI), which sources and markets a variety of grains for customers around the globe, operates a primary elevator at Alexander, Manitoba, in addition to its namesake terminal elevator in
+Mission Terminal Inc. (MTI), which sources and markets a variety of grains for customers around the globe, operates a primary elevator at Alexander, Manitoba, in addition to its namesake terminal elevator in Thunder Bay, Ontario.
+The latter facility, which has a licensed storage capacity of 137,740 tonnes, handles approximately 1.5 million tonnes annually.
+The company also has an equity stake in three producer-car loading facilities situated in Manitoba and Saskatchewan.
+Similarly, MTI has a commercial interest in five shortline railways operating throughout this same geographic area, including: the Great Western Railway; the Great Sandhills

-27 Before losing its monopoly, the Canadian Wheat Board was prohibited from owning any grain-handling assets, and effectively employed various agents to use their assets to handle grain on its behalf.
+24 Before losing its monopoly, the Canadian Wheat Board was prohibited from owning any grainhandling assets, and effectively employed various agents to use their assets to handle grain on its behalf.

-28 As part of the legislation stripping the Canadian Wheat Board of its monopoly, often referred to as its single desk, Ottawa gave the recast CWB until 2017 to become a privately-run company.
+25 As part of the legislation stripping the Canadian Wheat Board of its monopoly, often referred to as its single desk, Ottawa gave the recast CWB until 2017 to become a privately-run company.
 In the interim, the federal Agriculture Minister would continue to oversee its operations.